dd32/td-gh-ex/readme.txt

 = Theme Name: Virtue =

-= Version: 1.2.9 =
+= Version: 1.3.0 =

-* Provided backup for jquery on frontend
-* Changed excerpt function to have a virtue name
+* Changed how jQuery called in font end.
+* Removed a series of things from cleanup.php
+* Added RootsTheme to Credits

 = Version: 1.2.8 =